ceoche/bvalid/README.md

       return this;
    }

-   @BusinessRule("Author must be defined.") public boolean isAuthorValid() {
+   @BusinessAssertion("Author must be defined.") public boolean isAuthorValid() {
-      return BasicRules.isDefined(author);
+      return DefaultAssertions.isDefined(author);
    }
 }
 ```

-When calling `BValidator::validate`, all business rules of declared business members will also be tested to assess the
+When calling `BValidator::validate`, all business assertions of declared business members will also be tested to assess the
 validity of the business object.
 If the business member's accessor return a `null` value, the member will be ignored.
 It
 allows optional associations in models.